MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-arc-enabled-vms.md

 ## Troubleshoot Azure Arc VMs

-This section describes the errors related to Azure Arc VMs and their recommended resolution.
+This section describes the errors related to Azure Arc VM management and their recommended resolutions.

 ### Permission denied error when you run the arcappliance prepare command